Decorative neutral curve divider

 Why Channel Partner Enablement Matters

 Local expertise.
-Partners often have deep relationships and domain knowledge in their markets.
+Partners have deep relationships and domain knowledge in their markets.
 They understand local business practices, regulatory requirements, and customer expectations in ways that distant headquarters cannot.

 Scalable growth.
 Adding partners scales revenue potential without proportionally increasing headcount.
-The marginal cost of enabling a new partner is far lower than hiring additional direct sales reps.
+The cost of enabling a new partner is far lower than hiring additional direct sales reps.

 Core Components of Channel Partner Enablement